 Within 1 year \$'000

+Company 2017

+Financial guarantee 34,500

-Company 2016 Financial guarantee 39,364
+2016 Financial guarantee 39,364

-2015 Financial guarantee 47,295

 Market risk

 Market risk is the risk that changes in market prices, such as interest rates, foreign exchange rates and equity prices will affect the Group's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return on risk.